clab/lstm-parser-with-morphology/README.md

 # lstm-parser
 Transition based dependency parser with state embeddings computed by LSTM RNNs INCLUDING THE MORPHOLOGICAL FEATURES IN THE CONLL DATA SETS.

-For the [EMNLP character-based model](http://arxiv.org/pdf/1508.00657.pdf), please check out from the branch "char-based" and follow the instructions shown in the readme file of the new branch.
-Here, [the branch](https://github.com/clab/lstm-parser/tree/char-based)

-There is an easier to use version [here](https://github.com/clab/lstm-parser/tree/easy-to-use), provided by [duncanka](https://github.com/duncanka), which can be used on data without oracle transitions.

 #### Required software

  * A C++ compiler supporting the [C++11 language standard](https://en.wikipedia.org/wiki/C%2B%2B11)